atbcb/usab-uswds/_ada-guides/chapter-4-accessible-routes.md

 #### Circular Cross Section and Clearance (§505.5, §505.7)

-![Handrail circular cross section 1/1/4" to 2" in diameter with a 1 ½" clearance behind and below.
+![Handrail circular cross section 1/1/4 inches to 2 inches in diameter with a 1 ½ inches clearance behind and below.
 Note: Specifications for handrails also address the diameter of circular cross sections and required knuckle clearance.]({{ site.baseurl }}{{ page.image-directory }}chapter4/4ar29.jpg){: .img-large}